Corrupt bargain: 1974 pardon of Nixon

 President Ford appears at a House Judiciary Subcommittee hearing in reference to his pardon of Richard Nixon.

 Gerald Ford's 1974 pardon of Richard Nixon was described as a "corrupt bargain" by critics of the disgraced former president.
 The critics claimed that Ford's pardon was quid pro quo for Nixon's resignation, which elevated Ford to the presidency.
 The most public critic was US Representative Elizabeth Holtzman, who, as the lowest-ranking member of the House Judiciary Committee, was the only representative who explicitly asked whether the pardon was a quid pro quo.
 Ford cut Holtzman off, declaring, "There was no deal, period, under no circumstances."

 Donald Trump

 The term has been invoked throughout the political career of Donald Trump, including by the media, Democratic politicians, and criminal prosecutors in his New York trial.
 Senators Chris Van Hollen and Chris Murphy have particularly emphasized this phrase in Trump's second presidency.

+Joe Biden

+The term has been used to describe Biden's political career and administration.
+In October 2020, President Donald Trump repeatedly accused Biden of making a “corrupt bargain” in exchange for the Democratic presidential nomination, alleging that Biden had ceded control of the Democratic Party to its progressive wing.
+In 2023, Republican members of the House Homeland Security Committee, including Chairman Mark Green, investigated contracts awarded by the Biden administration to migrant-services organizations.
+Green described the allegations as potentially involving an abuse of taxpayer funds, while Green, Clay Higgins, and Dan Bishop cited former Biden transition official Andrew Lorenzen-Strait's characterization of an Endeavors contract as a “corrupt bargain.”